frameless/huishoudboekje-nl-design-system-demo/README.md

 2. To make dealing with environment variables as easy as possible, install [direnv](https://direnv.net/).
 3. For setting up a service, see the README in the service's subdirectory.

+If you are on Windows, you need python virtual environments
+1. Install a local PostgreSQL database and pgAdmin
+2. Set up the services and backend in python virtual environments.

 ### 2. Docker & Docker Compose
 Coming soon